AlexBlandin/GreenbookClub/problems.md

 3. They toggle every third door,

-The process continues, for 100 passes, such that for each pass n, the prisoner toggles every nth door; When the algorithm completes, the evil genius releases her monsters.
+The process continues, for 100 passes, such that for each pass n, the prisoner toggles every nth door.
+When the algorithm completes, the evil genius releases her monsters.
 The monsters will come out of every open door.

 ## Part A: